For an Associate of Arts degree in Business Administration, your classes can include:

 An advanced study of the concepts and techniques used by management accountants to assist decision-makers within the organization.
 Areas covered include process accounting, job-order accounting, measuring quality costs, activity-based costing, and evaluating performance.

-This course will provide the students the fundamentals of individual income taxation.
+This course will provide the students with the opportunity to work to develop the fundamentals of individual income taxation.
 A background of accounting courses is not essential for this course.
 The course may be of special interest to non-accounting majors.
 Topics include exemptions, exclusions, and deductions available to the individual.
-These concepts will aid the student in the preparation of an individual tax return.
+These concepts are structured to aid the student in the preparation of an individual tax return.

-This course presents concepts of auditing, outlining the standards and practices of today's auditors, and preparing students to perform the Integrated Audit with a necessary understanding of enterprise risk management and professional judgment as the future of the auditing profession.
+This course presents concepts of auditing, outlining the standards and practices of today's auditors, and helping students prepare to perform the Integrated Audit with a necessary understanding of enterprise risk management and professional judgment as the future of the auditing profession.